tomasrm/tomasrm.github.io/index.md

 **Welcome to my homepage!**

-I am an Assistant Professor of Economics at the University of Brasilia.
+I am an Assistant Professor of Economics at [Insper][insper].

-I was previously a Postdoctoral Researcher at Universitat Pompeu Fabra and Barcelona School of Economics.
+I was previously an Assistant Professor at the University of Brasilia and a Postdoctoral Researcher at Universitat Pompeu Fabra and Barcelona School of Economics.

 I received a PhD in Economics from Universidad Carlos III de Madrid in 2019.